ycpcs/cs340-fall2016/labs/lab14.md

 # Your task

 This is a Clojure review lab.
-It is intended to prepare you for Exam 2, so I would recommend taking it in "exam conditions".
-We will work on this lab in class on Tuesday, Nov 10th.
+It is intended to prepare you for Exam 2.

 Complete the **make-pair**, **double-apply**, **double-applicator**, **my-flatten**, and **conj-all** functions in `src/clojure_review/core.clj`.
 Each function is described by a detailed comment with example inputs and expected results.